kulics/koral/book-en/function-type.md

 E.g:

     (n, c) => topSell();
-    // Define the returned two values ​​for n and c (n, c) = topSell();
+    // define the returned two values ​​for n and c (n, c) = topSell();
-    // Overrides the returned two values ​​to n and c
+    // overrides the returned two values ​​to n and c

 You can use the definition or assignment statement to get the return value of the function to use, you can also use the nested function to another function.

 E.g:

-    Console.WriteLine(value: topSell()); // Print two values
+    Console.WriteLine(value: topSell()); // print two values

 If there is only one return value, the brackets can be taken without.